Ethics and Conduct Policy - 63.09

 - 63.09.17 Endorsement Procedure

-Howard Community College commits itself to the highest standards of ethical treatment of its students and employees and also holds employees to the highest standards for ethical conduct.
+Howard Community College (HCC) is committed to the highest standards of ethical treatment of its students and employees; the college also holds employees to the highest standards for ethical conduct.
 These standards are in accordance with all applicable laws and regulations and with college policies and procedures.
 Beyond the laws, regulations, policies and procedures, employees are asked to thoughtfully consider the ethical implications of all actions.

-Howard Community College employees are subject to all of the provisions of the Maryland State Ethics Law and Code of Conduct as they apply to state employees and are responsible for becoming familiar with all provisions of the State Ethics Law.
+Howard Community College employees are subject to all provisions of the Maryland Public Ethics Law and Code of Conduct as they apply to state employees and are responsible for becoming familiar with all provisions of the Public Ethics Law.

 The law and code of conduct include the following key provisions: